PerformanC/NodeLink/README.md

 ## Lavalink features coverage

 - [x] Events (ALL)
-- [x] LoadTracks endpoint (Spotify: yes (built-in), YouTube: yes, SoundCloud: yes, Deezer: yes, Bandcamp: partial, Vimeo: no, Twitch: no, HTTP: yes, Local: yes)
+- [x] LoadTracks endpoint (Spotify: yes, YouTube: yes, SoundCloud: yes, Deezer: yes, Bandcamp: yes, Pandora: yes, Vimeo: no, Twitch: no, HTTP: yes, Local: yes)
 - [x] Track(s) encoding (NodeLink-only endpoint)
 - [x] Version endpoint
 - [x] Track(s) decoding
 - [x] Resume system
-- [x] Filters (ALL / BETA)
+- [x] Filters (ALL)
 - [ ] Info endpoint
 - [ ] Router planner API

 ## Recommended Lavalink wrappers

-You can use any Lavalink wrapper that supports the Lavalink v4 API, but we recommend using our own wrapper, [Coglink](https://github.com/PerformanC/Coglink), which is a wrapper for the Concord library.
+You can use any Lavalink wrapper that supports the Lavalink v4 API, but we recommend using our own wrapper, [Coglink](https://github.com/PerformanC/Coglink), which is a wrapper of NodeLink/Lavalink for the Concord library.

 ## Usage

-NodeLink is easy to use, just follow the steps below.

 ### Before continuing

-Before we continue, you need to have [Node.js](https://nodejs.org/en/) installed on your machine, at least version 16.9.0 is required to run NodeLink.
+Before we continue, you need to have [Node.js](https://nodejs.org) installed on your machine, at least version 16.9.0 is required to run NodeLink.

 ### Installation